REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Prickly cucumber Echinocystis lobata wild cucumber

-Ox-eye daisy Leucanthemum vulgare Chrysanthemum leucanthemum, Moon daisy, dog daisy, Marguerite, horse-gowan CF
+Ox-eye daisy Leucanthemum vulgare Chrysanthemum leucanthemum, Moon daisy, dog daisy, Marguerite, horse-gowan CFM

 Orange day-lily Hemerocallis fulva Daylily CF